dbullock1086/DNNTutorial/docs/DNNTutorial.md

 ![figure:ROC-topo.svg](ROC-topo.svg "ROC curve for RJ reconstruction of AA")

 Because the set `Eb_a` and `El_a` (or `Eb_b` and `El_b`) are related by swapping particles, we see that one decay topology can still be used to discriminate between the other topologies.
 Furthermore, this last ROC curve is almost as good as the first one, meaning that it is nearly as efficient at determining the classification.
-At 18 variables needed for all information contained in the raw four-vectors (and two-vector $E_\mathrm{T}^{miss}$), the RJ reconstruction has 4 less variables and is still a good approximation of all available information with a phenomenological basis of description.
+At 18 variables needed for all information contained in the raw four-vectors (and two-vector $E_\mathrm{T}^{miss}$), the RJ reconstruction has 4 fewer variables and is still a good approximation of all available information with a phenomenological basis of description.

 ## Suggested tinkering for SUSY topology